AlwynBarry/cs-integration/README.md

 # Installation

+* Download from 'releases'
+* Rename the zip file downloaded 'cs-integration.zip' (i.e. remove any version info in the name)
-* Install the plugin through the admin page "Plugins" - Download the zip file to your computer, than use the Install New Plugin page to upload the zip file and install it.
+* In Wordpress use the Install New Plugin page to upload the zip file.
-* Alternatively, unpack and upload the contents of the zipfile to your '/wp-content/plugins/' directory.
+* Alternatively, unpack and upload the cs-integration directory to your '/wp-content/plugins/' directory.
 * Once you have done either of the above, Activate the plugin through the 'Plugins' menu in WordPress.
+* Add a shortcode (see examples above) to your wordpress posts or pages where you need them

 # Usage
 * For the Event Cards shortcode, place the shortcode into a page or post or into a shortcode block.